qorix-group/score/docs/features/communication/some_ip_gateway/index.rst

 Please refer to the SOME/IP Gateway architecture for further details.

-References

-- `AUTOSAR_FO_PRS_E2EProtocol <https://www.autosar.org/fileadmin/standards/R24-11/FO/AUTOSAR_FO_PRS_E2EProtocol.pdf>`_
-- `AUTOSAR_FO_RS_E2E <https://www.autosar.org/fileadmin/standards/R24-11/FO/AUTOSAR_FO_RS_E2E.pdf>`_

 License Impact
 ==============

 [How could the copyright impacted by the license of the new contribution?]

-Since SOME/IP is a protocol, including applied E2E protection and the according profile (polynom, etc.), defined by AUTOSAR and published under the license of AUTOSAR, the gateway implementation shall carefully distinguish between the SOME/IP communication stack, the E2E protection of data, and the integration into S-CORE mw::com.
-Breach of foreign licenses must be avoided.
+SOME/IP is a protocol, including applied E2E protection and the according profile (polynom, etc.), is defined by multiple organizations, here we refer to the us of `vsomeip <https://github.com/COVESA/vsomeip>`_ implementation that refers to `some-ip.com <https://some-ip.com/>`_.
+The gateway implementation shall carefully distinguish between the SOME/IP communication stack, the E2E protection of data, and the integration into S-CORE mw::com.

-Anybody using SOME/IP Gateway needs to make sure to follow the license conditions and rules of AUTOSAR.
+Anybody requiring specific SOME/IP versions needs to make sure to follow the license conditions and rules of the underlying standards or specifications.

 How to Teach This
 =================